xoroz/story/memory-bank/activeContext.md

   - we will need to convert the webapp into android app

 ## Recent Changes

+Mission accomplished!
+We've successfully implemented the enhanced audio feature using ElevenLabs and fixed all the audio playback issues:

+Added enhanced audio option in the create_story form that uses 3 credits instead of 1 Integrated ElevenLabs API for high-quality audio generation using the official Python SDK Fixed all audio playback issues by creating a robust routing system that handles all URL patterns Ensured backward compatibility so all existing stories continue to work without modification Added comprehensive error handling and logging to make future debugging easier The system now provides users with two audio quality options:

+Standard audio using OpenAI's TTS (1 credit)
+Enhanced audio using ElevenLabs (3 credits)

+ Fixed a simple bug on story list, we are unable to click and read the story. make so the title is a link to open the story.

 Implemented an About section with version information, recent changes, project details, and a contact form with human verification.

 Improved Registration Form